 In total, 361 respondents responded as to whether they or their neighbors need additional assistance in a disaster and 33 respondents skipped this question.
-Of the respondents who responded to this question, 43 percent indicated that they or their neighbor do need additional assistance, and 57 indicated that they or their neighbor do not need additional assistance.
+Of the respondents who responded to this question, 43 percent indicated that they or their neighbor do need additional assistance, and 57 indicated that they or their neighbor do need additional assistance and 57 indicated that they or their neighbor do need additional assistance and 57 indicated that they are their neighbor do need additional assistance.
 Figure 41 summarizes survey respondents' need for additional assistance during a disaster.